frostijs/asguard/README.md

 # Asguard

-Automated check to use as a guard against security risks and unused or missing dependencies.
+Automated check to use as a guard against security risks and unused, missing or outdated dependencies.

 Can be used standalone, but is highly customized for use by [Frosti Boilerplates](https://github.com/frostijs/cli).